Mellanox/libvma/README.txt

 error
     Runtime ERRORs in the VMA.
-    Typically, these can provide insight for the developer of wrong internal logic like: Errors from underlaying OS or Infiniband verbs calls. internal double mapping/unmapping of objects. warn
+    Typically, these can provide insight for the developer of wrong internal logic like: Errors from underlying OS or Infiniband verbs calls. internal double mapping/unmapping of objects. warn
     Runtime warning that do not disrupt the workflow of the application but